BYLAWS FOR CANADIAN NATIONAL ASSOCIATION OF REAL ESTATE APPRAISERS

 Membership is held on an annual basis running from June 1 to May 31 of the following year.
 Any member who has not paid the prescribed annual dues by midnight May 31 of any membership year will be deemed to no longer be a member and will no longer have any membership rights as stated in these bylaws.

-All designated appraiser members, including all Candidate members, of the association must provide proof of current errors and omissions insurance coverage.
+All designated and candidate members of the association must provide proof of current errors and omissions insurance coverage from a licensed Canadian Insurance company and Brokerage.

 Article 6 – Membership Designations